hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 #  Rainbow Six Siege Weapon Statistics
 Provides detailed statistics for all weapons in Tom Clancy's Rainbow Six Siege.
 This includes the weapon's damage at distances up to 40 meters, fire rate, damage per second, shots to down or kill, ADS time, etc. After every game patch a spreadsheet of the important stats is [released](https://github.com/hanslhansl/rainbow-six-siege-weapon-statistics/releases).
-The most recent version can also be found on [Google Sheets](https://docs.google.com/spreadsheets/d/1QgbGALNZGLlvf6YyPLtywZnvgIHkstCwGl1tvCt875Q) and as a stand-alone website on [Google Drive](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ1KitQsZksdVP9YPDInxK3xE2gtu1mpUxV5_PNyE8sSm-vFINdbiL8vo9RA2CRSIbIUePLVA1GCTWZ/pubhtml).
+The most recent version can also be found on [Google Sheets](https://docs.google.com/spreadsheets/d/1QgbGALNZGLlvf6YyPLtywZnvgIHkstCwGl1tvCt875Q)/[Google Drive](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ1KitQsZksdVP9YPDInxK3xE2gtu1mpUxV5_PNyE8sSm-vFINdbiL8vo9RA2CRSIbIUePLVA1GCTWZ/pubhtml).
 # About how the data is collected
 Generally speaking I am trying to collect as much of the data myself and by hand because Ubisoft has proven to be an unreliable source for statistics.
 At the same time I am trying to cut corners where possible.
 ## Time measuring